proshian/neural-swipe-typing/README.md

 pip install -r requirements/requirements.txt
 ```

-* The inference was tested with python 3.10
+* The code has been tested with python 3.10, 3.11 and 3.12
-* The training was conducted in kaggle using Tesla P100

 ## Yandex Cup Dataset: Obtaining and Preparation